 Moving with pets can be difficult.
-A professional moving company like Roadway Moving will safely handle your pet’s possessions, but you will be responsible for getting your fur-babies to their new home.
+A professional moving company like Roadway Moving will safely handle your pet’s possessions, but as manhattan movers will tell you — you will be responsible for getting your fur-babies to their new home.
 Below are some tips for moving with pets:

 Prepare a “suitcase” for your pets

 Depending on whether you are planning a local move or a long-distance move, you will need to pack an overnight kit to sustain your pet for a few days.
 This kit should include all of their necessary food, medication, water bottle or bowl, and of course their favorite toys.
 Moving is stressful, especially for our pets, and packing anything that will keep them calm and preoccupied will benefit everyone in transit.

 Before you move with pets, you will need to contact your veterinarian and have your pet’s veterinary records transferred to your new vet.
 It is best to do this before you move so your new vet will be prepared with all the necessary information before your pet’s first visit with them.

 You will also want to update your pet’s credentials with their new address.
 You can easily have a new dog tag or cat’s collar made at your local pet store.